danieldkim/validations-js/README.md

 ## Usage

+You can install using npm:

+    npm install validations

 To use the validations library, require validations.js and call the validations function, passing it the object to be validated and a validation configuration, like so: